-You can see these green shoots in EPS estimates for companies like Texas Instruments TXN, JPMorgan JPM, Whirlpool WHR, Goldman Sachs GS and others.
+You can see these green shoots in EPS estimates for companies like Texas Instruments Incorporated TXN, JPMorgan Chase & Co.
+JPM, Whirlpool Corporation WHR, The Goldman Sachs Group, Inc. GS and others.
 These favorable estimate revisions have started showing up in the aggregate picture as well, with aggregate earnings for the S&P 500 index modestly moving up in recent days.

-This is still early going in the Q2 reporting cycle, as we have seen results from only 41% of the S&P 500 members, and the above favorable revisions trend could reverse or fade.
+This is still early going in the Q2 reporting cycle, as we have seen results from only about 15% of the S&P 500 members, and the above favorable revisions trend could reverse or fade.
 But it is nevertheless a positive development on the post-pandemic earnings front.

 The recent flow of economic readings has broadly been positive, suggesting that the hoped-for recovery is firmly in place.
-But the worry is that the ongoing rebound in infections will moderate the recovery’s momentum.
+The worry is that the ongoing rebound in infections will derail the momentum.

 We will see if these expectations pan out.

 These Stocks Are Poised to Soar Past the Pandemic